knaranjo18/graphics_SpellFire/README.md

 	- ~~Switch over from FLTK to GLFW for better window (Makes for smoother gameplay)~~
 	- Improve enemy storage
 	- Improve the textured and untextured sprite difference
+	- Stagger the loading of shaders and PLY

 - **GUI**